 Some have said that Mahathir was promoting violence against Jews, but that itself is false.
 If a person says that the Japanese bombed Pearl Harbor, it does not necessitate the illogical idea that every single Japanese person is responsible for Pearl Harbor at all.
 Mahathir was making a general claim, and many Jews, including Henry Makow, agreed with him.
 Elias Davidsson of Jerusalem concurred as well.
 He said:

-“As a Jew myself (but opposed to Zionism) I need no encouragement from Malaysain PM Mahathir Mohammed to observe what should be obvious to the blatant eye: Namely that Jews effectively rule US foreign policy and thus determine to a great extent the conductof most countries…
+“As a Jew myself (but opposed to Zionism) I need no encouragement from Malaysian PM Mahathir Mohammed to observe what should be obvious to the blatant eye: Namely that Jews effectively rule US foreign policy and thus determine to a great extent the conduct of most countries…

 “So it is with the proposition that Jews control the world.
-Surely the do not control every single action; surely it does not mean that every Jew participates in the ‘control.’
-But for all practical purposes the proposition holds.
+Surely they do not control every single action; surely it does not mean that every Jew participates in the ‘control.’
+But for all practical purposes, the proposition holds.

-“Mahathir has neither asked to discriminate against Jews, let along to kill Jews.
+“Mahathir has neither asked to discriminate against Jews, let alone to kill Jews.
 It is shameful to equate him to the Hitlerites.”

 Mahathir added elsewhere that “a U.S. dominated IMF was ‘trying to change the Asian system.”
-Obviously that “U.S. dominated IMF” was in concert with capitalism, which has been refined in the twenty-first century by people like Milton Friedman.
+Obviously, the “U.S. dominated IMF” was in concert with capitalism, which has been refined in the twenty-first century by people like Milton Friedman.